 where the inequality $(ii)$ accounts for the sum being 0, making $\nicefrac{0}{0} = 0$ (by convention).
 Hence, our e-scores in \cref{eq:e_score} upper bound the size distortion (marginal over the test and the calibration prompts) by 1, as in \cref{eq:size_distortion}.

-Furthermore, we can plug-in the definition of our proposed combined e-scores from \cref{eq:combined_e_score}.
+Furthermore, we can use the definition of our proposed combined e-scores from \cref{eq:combined_e_score}.
 Note that instead of combining three e-scores, we can combine any $k \geq 1$.
 The worst-case size distortion from \cref{eq:max_size_distortion} simplifies to,

-We have shown that the worst-case size distortion for the individual e-scores (the numerator) is $\leq 1$.
+We have shown that the worst-case size distortion for individual e-scores (in the numerator) is $\leq 1$.
 Then,

 Hence, our combined e-scores in \cref{eq:combined_e_score} upper bound the size distortion (marginally) by 1, as in \cref{eq:size_distortion}.

 \end{proof}